GINK03/gink03.github.io/_posts/learning/2021-04-10-google-analyst.md

  - `data`とは?
    - `words`
    - `事実のコレクション`

- - `Gap analysis`
+## A
-   - あるべき姿と現状の姿を分析すること
+ - `Action-oriented question`
+   - A question whose answers lead to change
-   - 結論を導き出し、予測を行い、情報に基づいた意思決定を推進するためのデータの収集、変換、および編成
+ - `Algorithm`
-   - A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future
+   - A process or set of rules followed for a specific task
  - `Analytics skills`
    - The qualities and characteristics associated with solving problems using facts
      - `curiosity`